 Here are a few things you need to consider:

 Whether it’s a wall of bi-folding doors or a round, feature window, the style and placement of windows can make or break the character of your property.
 All too often, windows become evidence of an extension or other alterations – which may work well inside, but not outside.

 Unifying the use of materials and organising the windows to look well-proportioned and natural can usually achieve a seamless, complete look.
 On older properties, however, where finding exact matches might prove tricky, it is sometimes more effective to contrast older styles with stark modernity (with a solid wall of glass, for example).
 Planning permission for listed properties can sometimes look favourably on this kind of extension, as it creates a clear separation between the old property and the new addition.

 Mismatched brickwork or pebble-dash is an all too common faux-pas made when adding to a property.
 Although contrasting building materials can (and should) be used to great effect, it’s key that this contrast looks intentional.
 If you do end up with a combination you’re not happy with, it can be covered with rendering to create a more cohesive look.

 It’s worth remembering that it’s much easier to modernise the exterior than to make it look older.
 Adding Georgian details to a home without the right proportions will look out of place, and the addition of blackened timbers won’t necessarily look Elizabethan.

 It’s undoubtedly easier to make brave colour choices on the interior of your home than the exterior.
 A wall can be painted over in an afternoon, but changing the colour of your window frames is decidedly trickier.
-When done correctly however, a pop of colour on the exterior of your home can set it part from the crowd and create a truly high end, bespoke feel.
+When done correctly, however, a pop of colour on the exterior of your home can set it apart from the crowd and create a truly high end, bespoke feel.

-There are an abundance of options available- your architect should guide you through these and find the most appropriate and attractive solution.
+There is an abundance of options available- your architect should guide you through these and find the most appropriate and attractive solution.